 Iowa College AmeriCorps Program (ICAP)

-In previous years, Cornell has hosted five or six ICAP members.
-If you are looking for a way to develop your leadership skills, deepen your public service experience, and make a positive impact in your community, consider applying for the ICAP program!
-Please contact the Civic Engagement Office for more information.
+If you are looking for a way to develop your leadership skills, deepen your public service experience, and make a positive impact in your community, you should consider applying for the ICAP program!

-If you are interested in serving as a host site for ICAP students, you can learn more about this exciting opportunity to connect with Cornell here.
+If you are interested in serving as a community site for ICAP students, learn more about this exciting opportunity by connecting with Cornell.